Linguistic Landscapes: Dili, Timor-Leste

-Bibliography of the Languages and Cultures of East Timor
+Bibliography of the Languages and Cultures of Timor-Leste

 Attitudes Toward Tetun Dili, A Language of East Timor

-- The most important and robust is the theme of Tetun as a social necessity in East Timor.
+- The most important and robust is the theme of Tetun as a social necessity in Timor-Leste.
 It is highly ranked in nearly every social setting, and is viewed as vital for daily life in Timor.

 - The second is the theme of Tetun as a marker of East Timorese identity.
 It is viewed as an important part of Timorese-ness, and Timorese have an emotional attachment to it.